WSDOT-GIS/WSDOT-Traveler-Info-for-ArcGIS-JS/README.md

 This page demonstrates displaying the Traffic Flow data via the wsdot.layers.TravelerInfoGraphicsLayer.

 ## TODO ##
-* `Cameras.html`: Display camera images in a lightbox type control instead of displaying camera info in a table.
 * Some of the REST endpoints return data with a start and end location.
 Figure out how to handle them (show just start or end point?)
 * Complete documentation for layer classes.